ibm-cloud-docs/cis/about.md

 Though DDoS is enabled by default in {{site.data.keyword.cis_short_notm}}, you can further configure Layer 7 security by:

-* Configuring WAF ruleset sensitivity and response behavior
+* Configuring WAF rule set sensitivity and response behavior
 * Adding rate limiting
 * Adding firewall rules